 Solvang is a small cute Danish village nestled in the Santa Barbara County of South California, It is picturesque, lively and cultural.
-After endless discussions, quick plans and last minute bookings, when we finally explored this spot in SoCal, we were amazed by everything it offered.
-Though we were skeptical about this visit at first, it only took few moments to transform it all.
+After endless discussions, quick plans, and last-minute bookings, when we finally explored this spot in SoCal, we were amazed by everything it offered.
+Though we were skeptical about this visit at first, it only took a few moments to transform it all.

 The best highlight of Solvang is its pleasant climate all year around.
 Feel of Denmark coupled with weather California cannot get any better.

-Limited buildings, yet loads of options for tourists can rightly describe this town.
-There are many places to eat, shop, roam and appreciate the ambiance of Denmark, increasing the curiosity to visit this country.
+Limited buildings yet loads of options for tourists can aptly describe this town.
+There are many places to eat, shop, roam, and appreciate the ambiance of Denmark, increasing the curiosity to visit this country.
 At least that is what it did to me, while I started my imaginary plans across the ocean.

 Solvang Walking Tour

 Though the town sits right in the middle of California, it has succeeded in preserving its Danish touch.
 I was amazed by its humble ambiance at every corner of the town.
 Besides the windmills, towers, and houses, Solvang is known for three museums.
-The Hans Andersen museum, Vintage motorcycle museum and the Elverhog museum attract several visitors all year around.
+The Hans Andersen museum, Vintage motorcycle museum, and the Elverhog museum attract several visitors all year round.

 With so much to see, observe and admire, Solvang can keep one occupied along the course of this walk.